datisthq/cardealerdp/CONTRIBUTING.md

 - **extension/content/docs/index.mdx** - Edit the homepage
 - **extension/content/docs/overview/** - Edit not generated documentation pages

-The rest of the files are generic or generated and should not be edited directly unless you want a more granular control over the extension workflow.
+The rest of the files are generic or generated and should not be edited directly unless you want a more granular control over the extension development.

 ### Generating SDKs